clean-arch-enablers-project/.github/profile/README.md

 ### 🛰️ The _Satellites_ Concept

-In addition to Angularization, there's the _satellite_ concept, which involves creating auxiliary components that orbit around the main, angularized functionalities.
-These satellites can provide supplementary features, such as logging, monitoring, input validation, or even cache management, without interfering with the core application logic.
+In addition to Angularization, there's the satellite concept, which involves creating auxiliary components that orbit around the main angularized functionalities.
+These satellites can provide supplementary features such as logging, monitoring, input validation, cache management, or even autodocumentation processes, without interfering with the core application logic.

+This exemplifies the application of the Open/Closed principle, from SOLID.

 <!--